uchicago-cs/chiventure/src/cli/examples/bison-demo/script.md

 Our role in chiventure is to process user input; to take it from a raw string and parse into something meaningful for the plethora of functions you all have written.
 It is through us and action-management that you implement new user actions.

-As a core feature, we weren't left with a codebase that neccesarily needed a lot of adjustment or fixes.
+As a core feature, we weren't left with a codebase that needed a lot of adjustment or fixes.
-So this quarter, when decided to find ways to improve chiventure's CLI.
+So this quarter, when choosing what to do, we decided to improve chiventure's CLI.

-Our biggest idea was to take the current in-house parsing and in its place use a more robust parsing library.
+Our biggest idea was to take the current in-house parsing and instead use a more robust external parsing library.

-This is because, while functional, our handmade cli is limiting, and offloading the majority of parsing work to an outside library would allow future teams to worry about higher level features as opposed to grammar and parsing.
+This is because, while functional, our handmade parser is limiting, and offloading the majority of parsing work to an outside library would allow future teams to worry about higher level features as opposed to string manipulation.

 As a result of this decision, our focus this quarter was split in two categories.
-First, improving the functionality of the current CLI along with addressing requests from other teams and Second, understanding, documenting, and using an external parsing library.
+First, improving the functionality of the current CLI while addressing requests from other teams and Second, understanding, documenting, and using an external parsing library.

 We will first cover the improvements we made to the existing infrastructure!